oz105/Directional_Weighted_Graph/README.md

 # Directional_Weighted_Graph

-### Directional weighted graph is a graph that is made up of a set of vertices connected by edges, where the edges have a direction associated with them.
+### Directed weighted graph is a graph that is made up of a set of vertices connected by edges, where the edges have a direction associated with them.